Northwood F.C.: Formation in 1926 and move into senior football

 A club in the Northwood area was established in 1899, however Northwood as they are today were not believed to have been formed until 1926.
 Their early history is largely unknown and it is unclear what leagues they played in until 1931, when they joined the Harrow & Wembley League.
 They were champions of this league for six years in a row just prior to World War II and three more times after the war.
 This success did not last, however, and the 1950s and 1960s were mainly spent playing local junior-level football.
-In 1969 the Woods joined the Middlesex County Senior League.
+In 1969, the Woods joined the Middlesex County Senior League.
 Northwood began life as Northwood Rovers and later United, but after The Second World War they dropped the suffix, to become what they are today – simply Northwood FC.

 In 1978, Northwood won the Middlesex League Championship and were able to step up to the Hellenic League Division One, which they won in their debut season.
 This led to promotion to the Premier Division, where they spent five, mostly mid-table, seasons.

 Isthmian League status and further success, 1992–2003

 The club moved across the pyramid in 1984 to the London Spartan League, which was renamed back to the Spartan League in 1992.
 In an eight-season spell, Northwood finished in the top three on four occasions, culminating with the Premier Division title in the 1991–92 season, leading to admission to the Isthmian League in 1992.
 In 1994, the club progressed to the final of the Middlesex Senior Charity Cup but were beaten by Staines Town.

-In the late 1990s and early 2000s, the club enjoyed their best spell in their history with strikers Lawrence Yaku, Steve Hale and Scott Fitzgerald – who joined Watford in 2003 – forming a potent strike force.
+In the late 1990s and early 2000s, the club enjoyed their best spell in their history with strikers Lawrence Yaku, Steve Hale and Scott Fitzgerald – who joined Watford in 2003 – offering plenty of firepower.
 In fact, Yaku's tally of 54 goals in his first season (1999/2000) remains the most by any Woods player in a single season, and he sits second on the list of Northwood's all-time top goalscorers with 137 goals.
 Club legends Chris Gell – who made a club record 489 appearances for the club, and Dave Nolan who also played more than 400 games for the club, were also mainstays throughout the period and played a key part in the success.